CraneSoftwrights/revenge/en/build.md

   - can be adjusted to accommodate the height of the deck of cards being used
     - the deck has to fit between L9 and the gates on L2, 1/4" above the gates on L3, but not be so roomy as to allow the gates on L3 to open above the cards; the cards are meant to lock the L3 gates closed with the pegs inside
     - 1/2" of L5 boards will fit a bare deck of cards and using an elastic can keep the gates tightly closed
-    - 3/4" of L5 boards barely will fit the plastic box [sold with the custom card deck](https://www.makeplayingcards.com/sell/cranesoftwrights) but the pressure helps to keep the gates closed
+    - 3/4" of L5 boards will fit the plastic box [sold with the custom card deck](https://www.makeplayingcards.com/sell/cranesoftwrights) but without pressure to keep the gates closed (use a thick elastic band around the plastic case to help keep the gates closed)
-  - note that the deck should be high enough to block the peg gates from opening while being low enough to fut under the card gates
+  - note that the thickness of the deck you use should be high enough to block the peg gates from opening while being low enough to fit under the card gates
 - L9 - the 1/8" level with no peg holes cut and a full backing pattern for burning

 #### 2.3.4 Testimonial regarding burning experience